DelroyGayle/KoolAIChess/README.md

 ```
 Game.undo_stack.append(set())
 ```
-If any Pawn Promotion happens, the coordinates of that square in question is added to the current set at the top of the Stack.
+If any Pawn Promotion happens, the coordinates of the square in question is added to the current set at the top of the Stack.
 ```
 Game.undo_stack[-1].add(to_square)
 ```
 When the function call is over, if the current set at the top of the Stack is not empty; then each coordinate in the Set has their Pawn Promotion attributes removed; which in effect, *undoes the Pawn Promotion* of each Pawn in question.

-Then finally, the current set is popped of from the top of the Stack.
 ```
     if not Game.undo_stack[-1]:
         return